 - Identification.
 A valid foreign passport issued by the government.

 - Driver’s license.
 A valid driver’s license is a must.
 Make sure it’s in good condition and not expired.
+An international driver’s permit (IDP) is recommended, but not always mandatory.
+Check with your rental agency for their specific requirements.

 - Credit Card: Most rental companies require a credit card in the driver’s name.
 This is often used for security deposits or to cover any additional charges.